npm/npm/doc/misc/npm-config.md

 * Default: latest
 * Type: String

-If you ask npm to install a package and don't tell it a specific version, then it will install the specified tag.
+If you ask npm to install a package and don’t tell it a specific version, then it will install the specified tag.

 Also the tag that is added to the package@version specified by the `npm